For agents that move real money

 Builders whose agents already move real funds.

 Written for a technical founder or eng lead — not a CISO buying a dashboard.
 If you are still in prototype with no live money, the pilot is probably early.
-If funds move today and you worry about destination-swap, prompt injection, or post-authorization tampering, read on.
+If funds move today and you worry about a destination swap or tampering after commit, read on.
+Stvor compares hash at execution — not poisoned commits from prompt injection.

 Agent-commerce products in production